 Nada Debs x Studio Lél

-Nada Debs is world renowned for her collaborations with regional artisans, creating finely crafted furniture and objects that employ traditional processes to achieve multicultural expressions with 21st century appeal.
+Nada Debs is world-renowned for her collaborations with regional artisans, crafting furniture and objects that merge traditional techniques with a contemporary multicultural sensibility.
 For her, craft is an ideal vehicle for uplifting communities, preserving ancient knowledge, and bringing people together across borders, timelines, and identities.
-It is an approach she calls “handmade and heartmade”, which draws on her own transcontinental experiences – from her upbringing in Japan and her training at the Rhode Island School of Design in the US, to her early career in the US and the UK.
-For the last two decades she has lived and worked in Lebanon, where her family is originally from, drawing inspiration from the places she has called home – Japan, the US, and the UK – to rejuvenate the craft traditions of the Middle East’s Levant region.
-In September 2023, the Institut du Monde Arabe in Paris awarded her with the Design Grand Prix d'Honneur.
+It is an approach she calls “handmade and heartmade”, which draws on her own transcontinental experiences — from her upbringing in Japan and her training at the Rhode Island School of Design in the US, to her early career in the US and the UK.

-Nada Debs’ work spans several scales and practices: from object and furniture design to one-off commissions in the fields of design, art, fashion, jewellery and interior design.
-With each project, she cleverly instills culture and craftsmanship in pieces imbued with emotional resonance that embody a human story and a sense of belonging.
-Indeed Nada Debs does not only believe in form and function.
-She values connections – to places, to others, and to our own identity in the wide world.
 The materials she chooses all tell a tactile story.
 For her, the human hand is a voice, and the artisan a storyteller.
-She describes craft as a skill that carries a memory, but also as a feeling that extends beyond geography, language and culture.
-As a result, her creative process combines ideas, skills and techniques gathered from her travels to form a unique cultural interaction.
-"My work is driven by a belief in the power of craft to cross time and boundaries and touch us on a primal level."
+She describes craft as a practice that transmits memory, but also as a feeling that transcends geography, language, and culture.
+Her creative process weaves together ideas, gestures, and techniques gathered from her travels to form a unique cultural dialogue.
+“My work is driven by a belief in the power of craft to cross time and boundaries and to touch us on a primal level.”

 -